yu0bab/vxsacademy-course-s-/01 - drawing-basic-shapes.md

 one is the width, and the fourth one is the height.

 "Ok, but are we measuring in Meters?
 Feet?
 Milimeters?
 Inches?".
 Actually, we're measuring in pixels.
-If you don't know, pixels are tiny little squares that make up the screen you're looking at.
+If you didn't know, pixels are tiny little squares that make up the screen you're looking at.
 Try getting close to your screen, you might see them.
-The canvas is 400 pixels wide and 400 pixels tall, but you can change that by clicking on the "settings" button under your code.
+The canvas is 400 pixels wide and 400 pixels tall, but you can change that by clicking on the "settings" button below your code.

 So that's a rectangle, but that's not very exciting all by itself.
 So let me show you how to make ellipses as well (again, try it out for yourself):